aamirdjearam/LTSI-Support-Bot-WriteUp/README.md

 This bot will be powered using Amazon Lex and be roughly based on the [Amazon Lex Support Bot Tutorial](https://github.com/aws-samples/amazon-lex-support-bot/edit/master/README.md) although this specific bot will also incorporate a function that ties into SNS and possibly even Amazon Connect (depending on time constraints)

+This bot will also draw off of the document search bot built by Akash Jain and Rahul Kulkarni located [here](https://aws.amazon.com/blogs/machine-learning/build-a-document-search-bot-using-amazon-lex-and-amazon-elasticsearch-service/).
+While it will utilize relatively the same document search method it will also be capable of indexing videos (for video tutorials).
+It will not use cognito as well since users do not need to be authenticated (no privacy violations), this will also serve to be a form of cost-optomization.

 Currently a ticket handler needs to manually read through every incoming ticket in our RT system and assign it accordingly which can often be a tedious process.
 The bot's objective is to mitigate this and to answer simple questions by redirecting clients to the correct resources.
 Essentially replacing a Level 1 Helpdesk position.

 Before I start, I'd like to acknowledge the creators of the original AWS Support Bot Guide: Rumi Olsen (rumi@amazon.com) and Ryan Vanderwerf (ryvan@amazon.com)